Essential Overview Of The Odessa, TX Right-of-Way Construction Bond

 What permission is required to use the State right-of-way?

-The use of State right-of-way is regulated by the state and federal government.
-Examples include permission to place signs, posts, mailboxes, driveway cuts or culverts on a property that crosses across public lands requires consent from both levels of authority.
+The use of State right-of-way is regulated by the state and federal governments.
+Examples include permission to place signs, posts, mailboxes, driveway cuts,s or culverts on a property that crosses public land, which requires consent from both levels of authority.

 When you purchase a home, there is often already an easement on the property that allows people to walk across it.
 In your deed of ownership, these rights are called “easements” and can be removed by having them expressly released in writing or impliedly if they aren’t used for some time period.